 The response of the Peruvian government was to bomb their villages with napalm, and send the army to 'pacify' the area, forcing the Matses to move nearer and over the Brazilian border.

-Relations gradually improved, with the acceptance by the Matse of two SIL International missionaries who learned the language - with a view to translating the Bible - and encouraged them to decrease from the practice of kidnapping women.
+Relations gradually improved, with the acceptance by the Matse of two SIL International missionaries who learned the language - with a view to translating the Bible - and encouraged them to desist from the practice of kidnapping women.

 The area where the Matses lived was declared a 'communal reserve' in 1998.
 But pressure from oil companies, keen to drill in the area, continued.
 In 2007, the Matses leaders rejected an advance from PetroPeru to explore their territory, threatening to refuse entry, with violence if necessary, to their personnel.